-- the child's emotional needs and how they are to be met; - how any emotional issues and problems that affect behaviour are to be managed; - the child's sense of self, culture, language(s) and identity and how this is to be supported; - the child's need for sociability and friendship; - the child's interests and abilities and possible learning journey pathway; and - how any special needs will be supported. - In addition the care plan will also consider: - how information will be shared with the foster carer and local authority (as the 'corporate parent') as well as what information is shared with whom and how it will be recorded and stored; - what contact the child has with his/her birth parent(s) and what arrangements will be in place for supervised contact.
+- The care plan needs to consider such issues for the child as: - the child's emotional needs and how they are to be met; - how any emotional issues and problems that affect behaviour are to be managed; - the child's sense of self, culture, language(s) and identity and how this is to be supported; - the child's need for sociability and friendship; - the child's interests and abilities and possible learning journey pathway; and - how any special needs will be supported. - In addition the care plan will also consider: - how information will be shared with the foster carer and local authority (as the 'corporate parent') as well as what information is shared with whom and how it will be recorded and stored; - what contact the child has with his/her birth parent(s) and what arrangements will be in place for supervised contact.
 If this is to be the setting, when, where and what form the contact will take will be discussed and agreed; - what written reporting is required; - wherever possible, and where the plan is for the child's return home, the birth parent(s) should be involved in planning; and - with the social worker's agreement, and as part of the plan, the birth parent(s) should be involved in the setting's activities that include parents, such as outings and fun-days, alongside the foster carer. - The settling-in process for the child is agreed.
 It should be the same as for any other child, with the foster carer taking the place of the parent, unless otherwise agreed.
 It is even more important that the 'proximity' stage is followed until it is visible that the child has formed a relationship with his or her key person sufficient to act as a 'secure base' to allow the gradual separation from the foster carer.
-This process may take longer in some cases, so time needs to be allowed for it to take place without causing further distress or anxiety to the child. - In the first two weeks after settling-in, the child's well-being is the focus of observation, their sociability and their ability to manage their feelings with or without support. - Further observations about communication, interests and abilities will be noted to firm a picture of the whole child in relation to the Early Years Foundation Stage prime and specific areas of learning and development. - Concerns about the child will be noted in the child's file and discussed with the foster carer. - If the concerns are about the foster carer's treatment of the child, or if abuse is suspected, these are recorded in the child's file and reported to the child's social care worker according to the setting's safeguarding children procedure. - Regular contact should be maintained with the social worker through planned meetings that will include the foster carer.
+This process may take longer in some cases, so time needs to be allowed for it to take place without causing further distress or anxiety to the child. - In the first weeks after settling-in, the child's well-being is the focus of observation, their sociability and their ability to manage their feelings with or without support.
+The nursery has the right to extend the settling in period in order to support the child's individual needs. - Further observations about communication, interests and abilities will be noted to firm a picture of the whole child in relation to the Early Years Foundation Stage prime and specific areas of learning and development. - Concerns about the child will be noted in the child's file and discussed with the foster carer.

-Transition to school will be handled sensitively and the designated person and or the child's key person will liaise with the school, passing on relevant information and documentation with the agreement of the looked after child's birth parents.
+- If the concerns are about the foster carer's treatment of the child, or if abuse is suspected, these are recorded in the child's file and reported to the child's social care worker according to the setting's safeguarding children procedure. - Regular contact should be maintained with the social worker through planned meetings that will include the foster carer. - Transition to school will be handled sensitively and the designated person and or the child's key person will liaise with the school, passing on relevant information and documentation with the agreement of the looked after child's birth parents.